tastyigniter/ti-ext-local/README.md

 #### Reviewing orders and reservations

-To enable users to review orders and reservations, navigate to _System > Settings > Review settings_ in the admin area and enable the **Allow Reviews** option.
+To enable users to review orders and reservations, navigate to _Manage > Settings > Review settings_ in the admin area and enable the **Allow Reviews** option.

 Programmatically, you can create reviews for an order or reservation using the `Igniter\Local\Models\Review` model instance.